sfence/hades_revisited/README.md

 * Mossy cobblestone turns into gravel when next to flowing water.
 * Chondrite turns into marble if it is below -500 and it must be in near 4 nodes to lava and it also must have direct contact to water.
 * Volcanic gravel turns into obsidian below Y=-1000.
 It must have direct contact to lava and water must be nearly.
-* Sugarcane spawns near of papyrus.
+* Sugarcane appears near of papyrus.
 It dosnt need water to grow, just dirt

 ### Other gameplay stuff
 * There is no fire
-* Beds do *not* allow you to skip the night, they only set the spawn point
+* Beds let you set the spawn point, you can't skip the night
 * Volcanic gravel can only be dug by a shovel.
 * Mobs spawn on stone, ash and tuff
 * Tuff is too breakable for tools so it can't be used to craft stone tools